Infographic contrasting traditional aid’s multi-layered overhead with direct, community-led mutual aid; emphasis on Emergency Response Rooms in Sudan.

 To move toward a humane system requires rejecting the false promise of humanitarian aid and reclaiming the true intent of redistribution.
 Empire’s aid surveils and disciplines; state zakat bureaucracies legitimise power.
 Both hollow out solidarity.
 Mutual aid reclaims it.

-The task ahead is not to improve humanitarianism but to abandon it as a model.
+Ultimately, the task ahead is not to improve humanitarianism but to abandon it as a model.
 To stand with Sudan, Palestine, and Congo means refusing complicity in systems that profit from suffering, and committing instead to mutual aid: solidarity as survival, dignity as redistribution, justice as everyday practice.

 Conclusion